MartinP7r/blog/_drafts/bindings-and-viewmodels-in-swiftui.md

 ## Strange Errors

-I came across this [@Input](https://www.swiftbysundell.com/articles/connecting-and-merging-combine-publishers-in-swift/) property wrapper I found on the [Swift By Sundell Blog](https://www.swiftbysundell.com) which is intended to solve exactly the problem we stated above.
+I came across this [@Input](https://www.swiftbysundell.com/articles/connecting-and-merging-combine-publishers-in-swift/) property wrapper on the [Swift By Sundell Blog](https://www.swiftbysundell.com) which is intended to solve exactly the problem we stated above.

 ```swift
 @propertyWrapper